-Shimmers of heat vapor dancing above the sunburnt sand have me panting like a panther, but mercifully in the distance I spot the welcome sight of the motor-home in the transition area.
+Shimmers of heat vapor dancing above the sunburnt sand have me panting like a panther, but mercifully in the distance I spot the motor-home in the transition area.
 It was a robust run, and we have moved up several places in the standings.
-Exhilarated to have my first part of the formidable challenge over, I’m locked into the thought that at this point all I really want is some quality time with a full keg of cold beer – and a long straw!
+Exhilarated to have my first part of the formidable challenge over, I’m locked into the thought that at this point all I really want is some quality time with a full keg of cold beer; and a very long straw!

-Our team races hard through the day and climbs from last place after stage one, up to the middle of the field.
-It is 8 p.m. and the thermometer reads 101 degrees but is beginning to fall.
-In the dark, one of our riders named Carlos has an interesting experience driving him batty.
+Our team races hard through the day, and climbs from last place after stage one, up to the middle of the field.
+It is 8 p.m., and the thermometer reads 101 degrees before beginning to fall.
+One of our riders named Carlos has an interesting experience in the dark driving him batty.
 A strong light on his cycling helmet is attracting a multitude of bugs, which in turn are providing dinners for the cloud of bats dive-bombing him as he accelerates along the darkened roads.

 About this time, race director Ron drops by and informs us that so far, four competitors have been taken to hospital.
 Three with heatstroke and one with a broken collar bone; with many others suffering fatigue from the mighty Mojave’s mugging.
-You know it’s funny, but I swear I can hear glee in his voice!
+Perhaps it’s my imagination, but I swear I can hear shreds of satanic glee in his voice!

 My second run of the day is only a 10 km run, but I’m drained from all the day’s activities.
-After a quick puke I’m ready to start my run; with the SAG vehicle following alongside to illuminate the road so I can see where I’m going in the dark.
-My mental endurance is being tested and my gasps are interlaid with grunts, as if I’m shackled in invisible leg irons.
+After a quick puke I begin, with the SAG vehicle following alongside to illuminate the road so I can see where I’m going.
+Gasps are interlaid with grunts and my mental endurance is strongly being tested as it feels as if I’m shackled in invisible leg irons.